 However, you should never simply have to accept that his jealousy is part of your life now and make changes to try and make him happy.

 The nature of jealousy is that it will worsen: no matter how modest and loving and accommodating you are, the jealousy will find a way to eat at him.

 The first type of jealousy is that of a sociopath or narcissist.
 These guys are only ever interested in themselves and they will try and control you in order to prove they can.

 Their feelings for you are bound up in their self-love and everything they put you through will be purely for their own gratification: no matter what they tell you.

 You will know fairly quickly that this is your man – he will show no real remorse, he will make you feel guilty for things he has done and you will always feel wrong-footed by him – and if you do there is only one thing to do: get out of the relationship immediately.

 The second type is when a guy has been messed around: a cheating girlfriend, a distant parent, abandonment issues from childhood trauma.
-This sort of jealous behaviour can be worked on, if you are both in love and determined to make the other happy.
+This sort of jealous behavior can be worked on if you are both in love and determined to make the other happy.